 I decided to make a vintage-inspired map — to do this, I found a blank vector image of a U.S. map online and added the text in Adobe Illustrator.
 But as far as themes go, the sky really is the limit.
 If you’re making a poster for home use only, try searching through vintage children’s textbooks from the thrift store for images to scan.
 (Never use found images commercially unless you are positive you’re not violating any copyright laws!)
 You can also search online for royalty-free images, but to be honest, designing something yourself from scratch is the most fun!
 Try drawing a entire page of wildflowers local to your state, creating an illustrated alphabet, or your own food pyramid/nutritional chart.
 Just flipping through a kid’s encyclopedia will provide loads of inspiration.

 I used a wall decal for this project because school charts like these usually have a smooth, papery front with a canvas backing.
-You can apply a decal to pre-primed unstretched canvas to get an authentic look.
-I also experimented with using fabric instead of decals (Spoonflower’s linen-cotton canvas) which works too, especially if you want a chart larger than 30”—but the texture didn’t really look like the charts hanging around my house.
+You can apply a decal to pre-primed un-stretched canvas to get an authentic look.
+I also experimented with using fabric instead of Peel and Stick Wallpaper (Spoonflower’s linen-cotton canvas) which works too, especially if you want a chart larger than 30”—but the texture didn’t really look like the charts hanging around my house.
 Note: If you decide to use linen cotton canvas you don’t need the canvas backing that I’ve described below in the tutorial.

-Spoonflower decals can be up to 30”x30”.
+Spoonflower Peel and Stick Woven Wallpaper comes in rolls 24" wide by any amount of feet up to 15 ft.
 School charts like this are usually rectangular so a good dimension for yours is 24”x30” or 18”x24”.
-Once you have your decal, it’s time to transform it into a Rollkarte.
+Once you have your paper, it’s time to transform it into a Rollkarte.
 You’ll need the following supplies: